trouve-antoine/hadooc/README.md

 If not, try to execute `npm link` manually.

+## In the browser

+Hadooc is also available in the browser.
+When imported, `index.js` defines the global function `hadooc` that accepts two parameters:

+- `lines`: the input hadooc lines.
+May be an array of strings or a string with lines separated by `\n`
+- `conf`: the configuration object.
+If not set, default values are used.
+The supported members are:
+  - `separator`: default to four spaces
+  - `debug`: default to `false`
+  - `shouldDisplayComments`: default to `false`
+  - `shouldHighlightCode`: default to `false`
+  - `locale`: ignored for the moment
+  - `charset`: ignored
+  - `embeddedCssPath`: ignored
+  - `externalCssUrl`: ignored
+  - `highlightCssPath`: ignored

+Do not forget to add the supporting code in your HTML:
+- if you use flowcharts
+  - import `raphael` and `flowchart.js`
+  - call flowchart on all the `textarea.source-code.flowchart`.
+The output should be put on the `div` element just after.
+- import the relevant css
+  - for hadooc itself.
+You can use the ones in `./themes`
+  - for highlight.js if you use it

+The generation of flowcharts can be achieved in jquery with the command:

+    $(".source-code.flowchart").each(function(id, e) { flowchart.parse(e.value).drawSVG($(e).next().attr("id")) })

+For more information, please refer to the sample file `./samples/sample_browser.html`.

 ## Markdown extensions

 The hadooc compiler uses the package [marked](https://github.com/chjj/marked) to compile markdown content.